 *New York requires a certain level of transactional experience to apply for a broker’s license.
 Read more about it on the New York broker’s license application.

-Once you’ve got the minimum number of years of experience to become a broker, up next is your broker prelicense education.
-Just like working toward your salesperson’s license, a broker’s license requires a set of classes where topics relevant to running a brokerage are covered.
+Once you’ve got the minimum number of years of experience to become a broker, it’ll be time to start pursuing your broker prelicense education.
+Just like working toward your salesperson’s license, a broker’s license requires a set of classes that cover topics relevant to running a brokerage.

-The broker’s prelicense class goes into topics you’ll need to be competent in to run a real estate business, things like brokerage operations, investments, construction and development, property management and business law, just to name a few.
+The broker’s prelicense class goes into topics you’ll need to be competent in to run a real estate business.
+Topics include brokerage operations, investments, construction and development, property management, and business law, just to name a few.

-Brokerage prelicense class lengths vary by state.
-Here’s a list of those same five states again with their various class lengths.
+Brokerage prelicense class lengths also vary by state.
+Here’s a list of those same five states with their various class lengths.